 While your loved ones may be a little bummed to not be a part of your adventure elopement ceremony, one tip I recommend is to get them involved in your elopement planning process.
 Ask your family and friends if they have any recommendations on places in national parks they have visited and really enjoyed.
 Ask for help scouting a location for you when they’re out and about on their own adventures.

 For some friends and family, their objection to your adventure elopement is mostly coming from a place of sadness from missing out on the planning process.
 Asking for help can make them feel included and reinforce the idea that you aren’t trying to leave anyone out.

-By the way, as adventure elopement photographers who specialize in adventure weddings, one of our favorite parts of the job is helping our couples through the elopement planning process.
-We’re there for our couples every step of the way, from helping you pick your adventure elopement location through being a resource when you’re trying to figure out how to talk to your family about your plans to elope.
-So if that sounds like something that would make your adventure elopement planning process easier, we’d love to chat with you about how we can help plan and document your dream adventure elopement.
+As an adventure elopement photographer who specializes in adventure weddings, one of my favorite parts of the job is helping our couples through the elopement planning process.
+I’m there for our couples every step of the way, from helping you pick your adventure elopement location through being a resource when you’re trying to figure out how to talk to your family about your plans to elope.

 Check out some of our favorite elopement and adventure wedding planning resources:

 Empowering You To Have Your Adventure Elopement, Your Way